BEiT: BERT Pre-Training of Image Transformers: Conclusion

 \section{Conclusion}

-In this work, we describe a self-supervised pre-training framework for vision Transformers, achieving strong fine-tuning results on downstream tasks, such as image classification, and semantic segmentation.
+We introduce a self-supervised pre-training framework for vision Transformers, achieving strong fine-tuning results on downstream tasks, such as image classification, and semantic segmentation.
 We show that the proposed method is critical to make BERT-like pre-training (i.e., auto-encoding with masked input) work well for image Transformers.
 We also present the intriguing property of automatically acquired knowledge about semantic regions, without using any human-annotated data.

-In the future, we would like to advance the work from the following perspectives: \begin{itemize}[leftmargin=1.5em] \item We will scale up \our{} pre-training in terms of data size and model size, in order to reach the BERT moment of computer vision. \item We will conduct multi-modal pre-training in a more unified way, using the similar objectives and the shared architecture for texts and images. \end{itemize}
+In the future, we would like to scale up \our{} pre-training in terms of data size and model size.
+Moreover, we will conduct multimodal pre-training in a more unified way, using the similar objectives and the shared architecture for texts and images.

 \paragraph{Acknowledgement} We would like to acknowledge Yue Cao, Han Hu, Hang Hua, Jingdong Wang, Zheng Zhang for the helpful discussions, and Yaru Hao for some analysis experiments using~\citep{hao2020self}.